 However, you can do it.
 Having the right tools for the job helps.
 A little help from your friends helps too!

-Digging Fence Post Holes in Rocky Ground
+Digging Post Holes in Rocky Ground

-There is nothing worse than digging fence post holes in rocky ground.
+There is nothing worse than digging post holes in rocky ground.
 When using an auger, the rocks cause it to rattle and vibrate violently.
 Enough to rattle your bones.
 Furthermore, it is very abusive to the auger.
 With a high potential for breakdowns.

 The size of the rocks matter.
 Smaller rocks will pass through the flutes of the auger bit.
 Larger rocks will cause the auger bit to jam in the hole.
 As a result, the auger bit gates stuck.

-Spud Bar – A spud bar is a long metal pole with a chisel on one end and a flat disc on the other.
+Spud Bar – A spud bar or digging bar is a long metal pole with a chisel on one end and a flat disc on the other.
 It resembles a giant nail.
 It is very heavy.
 Great for chipping away at hard ground, prying rocks out of holes, or breaking large rocks.

 Hammer Drill – A hammer drill is a type of drill that not only spins, but also jack hammers.
 A selection switch allows it to spin only, hammer and spin or just hammer.
 Hammer mode with a chisel bit will break through small rocks.

 Jackhammer – For larger rocks, a jackhammer comes in handy.
 Most rental stores will have electric ones for rent.
-Jackhammers don’t fit into fence post holes well.
+Jackhammers don’t fit into post holes well.
 Therefore, making the hole larger is require to fit one.

-Digging Fence Post Holes Around Tree Roots
+Digging Holes for Posts Around Tree Roots

 Digging holes in tree roots isn’t easy.
 However, it is easier than digging holes in rocky ground.
 Most times, after you pass through the first root, the digging gets easier.
 Although, sometimes roots stacked on top of roots still make digging difficult.